-If NIS maps are used and file systems are moved to other servers, users do not need to do anything to access the moved files.
-Every time the file systems need to be mounted, the daemon will mount them from the correct locations.
+- If NIS maps are used and file systems are moved to other servers, users do not need to do anything to access the moved files.
+Every time the file systems need to be mounted, the daemon will mount them from the correct locations. - In the case of read-only files, if more than one NFS-server is serving a given file system, the daemon will connect you to the first server

-- In the case of read-only files, if more than one NFS-server is serving a given file system, automount will connect you to the fastest server that responds.
-If at least one of the servers is available, the mount will not hang. - By unmounting NFS-mounted file systems that have not been accessed for more than a certain interval (five minutes by default), the automount daemon conserves system resources, particularly memory.
+By unmounting NFS-mounted file systems that have not been accessed for more than a certain interval (five minutes by default), the daemon conserves system resources, particularly memory.